dolnuea/ICSI531EarthquakeDetection/README.md

 Perol., T, M. Gharbi and M. Denolle.
 Convolutional Neural Network for Earthquake detection and location. *Science Advances*, Vol. 4, no. 2, e1700578, DOI: 10.1126/sciadv.1700578, 2018 [Link](http://advances.sciencemag.org/content/4/2/e1700578).

 ## Installing the dataset
 * Download the [data](https://www.dropbox.com/sh/3p9rmi1bcpvnk5k/AAAV8n9VG_e0QXOpoofsSH0Ma?dl=0).
 You do not have to download the whole thing.
-For train dataset, download `6_clusters/detection/train`
+For train dataset, you can download the already processed seismic data in tensorflow files `6_clusters/detection/train`.
+For raw catalog data, download `data/catalogs/OK_2014-2015-2016.csv` or raw stream data `/data/streams`.

 ## Installing the requirements
 ```pip install -r requirements.txt```